 According to WooCommerce it works with more than 100 payment gateways, including, for example, Stripe, Square and PayPal.

 How much money do I need for launching and running a WooCommerce store?

 For launching, you should reserve $0–$500 and for running the store you should be able to budget $0–$1000/year.
 The exact amounts depend, for example, on your goals for the store.
 The listed figures don’t take into account the possible costs of acquiring inventory.
 That is because the costs of it can vary significantly.

 Should I choose WooCommerce or a more traditional ecommerce platform, such as, Shopify?

 There is no clear-cut answer to this, as the answer depends entirely on your situation / on the situation of your business.
 However, when you are thinking between WooCommerce and, for example, Shopify it is also good to consider if you need to spend extra time on learning WordPress in order to use WooCommerce.
 That as if you don’t have any experience with WordPress the time spent on learning it could have likely been used more productively (i.e. had a bigger hourly rate) on working on other parts of your business.
 And as such the “savings” you might get by choosing WooCommerce can actually be wasted on those learning-hours during which you are not making any money.

 Which web hosting should I use with WooCommerce?

-As the decision to use WooCommerce is often about its cheap costs, it makes sense to try find a decently high-quality but cheap web hosting for your WooCommerce/Wordpress site.
+As the decision to use WooCommerce is often about its cheap costs, it makes sense to try to find a decently high-quality but cheap web hosting for your WooCommerce/WordPress site.
 And based on my experience at least Hostinger matches those two criteria.
 You can read about using Hostinger with WooCommerce from, for example, this page.